-Our original starting premise was to publish anything that wasn’t illegal, (on the basis that anything which would be illegal if done face to face is illegal if done online) but in fact we’ve got to the point now where only about half of the comments we get are published.
+Our original starting premise was to publish anything that wasn’t illegal, (on the basis that anything which would be illegal if said face to face is illegal if said online) but we soon got to the point now where only about 20% of comments we get are published.
 To help you get your comment published you might care to remember these factors.

 5: We try not to publish comments that have nothing much to do with the article in question.
-There are over 6000 articles on the site, so we hope you can find an article that deals with your topic and comment there.
+There are over 8000 articles on the site, so we hope you can find an article that deals with your topic and comment there.
 If not, write an article and send it to TonyAttwoodofLondon@gmail.com and we’ll consider it for publication.
 We also don’t publish comments which involve the reader reading an article from elsewhere first to be able to understand the comment.
 If you are citing another source that is fine, but please summarise it and cite the source, not give us the link to work it out for ourselves.

 6: Please note that we get comments each week saying “to prove your point about referees you need to have non-Arsenal people doing the reviewing, and analyse non-Arsenal games.”
 We have done this.
-It is on the Referee Decisions website.
 Also saying that “you didn’t put any evidence on your article” doesn’t work either.
-We’ve been publishing for nine years and have vast numbers of articles with huge amounts of evidence.
+We’ve been publishing for ten years and have vast numbers of articles with huge amounts of evidence.
 If you want to argue against us, do your homework, find our original article and argue against that evidence.
 We’re not doing your hard work for you.

 8: We don’t publish comments that suggest that Arsenal supporters in general, or contributors to this site in particular, are inherently stupid.

-10: We don’t publish comments that have also been published elsewhere, nor any that contain the line “you probably won’t publish this” or “you will ban me for this” or anything similar.
-Nor any that say, “is this supposed to be funny” or anything rather like that.
+10: We don’t publish comments that have also been published elsewhere, nor any that contain the line “you probably won’t publish this” or “you will ban me for this” or “is this supposed to be funny” or anything similar.

-Now if you’re comments are not published and you think they should be
+Now if your comments are not published and you think they should be

 - Email address sent from